FarzadShamriz/Mango/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Working with Different Message Bus Implementations

+If you're working on messaging features:
+- Test your changes with both Azure Service Bus and RabbitMQ implementations
+- Ensure the message bus abstraction remains consistent across implementations
+- Update documentation if adding new messaging features

 ---